 A separate record must be maintained for each job the employee holds unless the employer determines that a single employment relationship exists.
 This is the same requirement as under automatic enrolment legislation.
-The need to calculate pensions on a year by year basis means that separate records are essential.
+The need to calculate pensions on an annual basis means that separate records are essential.

 Examples of where the employer may determine a single employment relationship exists are: